syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endhighlight %}
 {% endtabs %}

+## CellDoubleTappedCommand and its Parameter
+When we double tapped the cell, the `CellDoubleTappedCommand` binds to the command which you defined in your ViewModel.
+With this we can also use the `CellDoubleTappedCommandParameter` to be passed to the `Command` when it is executed.

+{% tabs %}
+{% highlight xaml tabtitle="MainPage.xaml" %}
+<syncfusion:SfDataGrid x:Name="dataGrid"
+                   CellDoubleTapped="dataGrid_CellDoubleTapped"
+                   CellDoubleTappedCommand="{Binding ButtonCommand}"
+                   CellDoubleTappedCommandParameter="8"
+                   ItemsSource="{Binding OrderInfoCollection}" />
+{% endhighlight %}
+{% endtabs %}

 ### CellLongPress event

 This event will be triggered while long pressing a cell in the DataGrid.
 This event has the [DataGridCellLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellLongPressEventArgs.html) as arguments.